krs2070/Honeypot/README.md

 		- ET COMPROMISED Known Compromised or Hostile Host Traffic TCP group 12 (13 times)

 ## Json export of the data collected
 - I have included a json export of the data collected from my honeypots in this repository.
-To make it easier to find it, provided below is the link to the document
+To make it easier to find it, provided below is the link to the document. https://github.com/krs2070/Honeypot/blob/master/session.json
-https://github.com/krs2070/Honeypot/blob/master/session.json

 ## Unresolved Questions